waister/widget-wn-facebook-like-box/README.md

-wordpress
+Wordpress WN Facebook Like Box Widget
 =========

-This Wordpress widget is to add the Facebook Like Box plugin to your site.
+This Wordpress Widget is to add the Facebook Like Box plugin to your site.